-While working on the kitchen design for a recent project we, as usual, took to Pinterest to get ourselves some initial inspiration for the space.
-During our scrollings it soon became apparent that the ‘no hardware’ hardware kitchen trend is very possibly taking over the general desire to have hardware on one’s kitchen cabinets.
+It looks as though the ‘no hardware’ hardware kitchen trend is still taking over the general desire to have hardware on one’s kitchen cabinets.

 While some people consider hardware the jewellery for cabinetry, if you are after the clean, minimalist look then there is nothing more minimal than, well, nothing….

 We certainly prefer this option when you have lots of cabinetry – top and bottom for example – throughout your kitchen.
-It creates a sleeker finish that comes across as less heavy.
+It creates a sleeker finish that comes across as less busy.

-If you’re thinking of installing a similar look in your kitchen then there are three things worth taking into consideration…
+If you’re thinking of installing a similar look in your kitchen then we suggest taking these these three points into consideration.

 2. If you are using the push button on drawers, remember that weight comes into play.
 It’s very difficult to have nicely functioning spring loaded drawers that weigh a ton.
-So you’ll have to keep the drawers thinner and lighter for best usage.
+So you’ll need to remember this when deciding what goes where in the kitchen.

-And 3.
-Make sure your countertop has a small overhang so that you don’t keep opening cupboard doors every time you touch or lean against the cabinets.
+3. Make sure your countertop has a small overhang (do this anyway) so that you don’t keep opening cupboard doors every time you touch or lean against the cabinets.

 GROOVES + LIPS